airlone/One-Piece-Server/README.md

 # One-Piece-Server
 a free private one piece server/api.
 You can only watch the latest episodes of one piece with this.
 I made this because gear 5 might break the internet ngl.

-# Note: This might not work sometimes.
+## Note: This might not work sometimes.
 I have never worked with Beautifulsoup before, so this is just a simple script I wrote after reading the docs for the first time.
+When you try to play the episode, there will be a lot of popups and redirects, because it's using the gogoanime iframe method.
+Please user a vpn and antivirus.

 # What to do?
 - if you are using repl it: